GetUSB.info Logo

 Quickly Eject USB Flash Drive in Windows

-It seems the Microsoft updates are endless for Windows 10.
-Most users don’t bother with reading the notes about what has changed or been updated, myself included.
+Microsoft updates for Windows 10 seem endless.
+Most users don’t bother reading the update notes about what has changed or been added — myself included.

-Today we noticed the eject feature in the Windows toolbar for quickly unmounting USB flash drives.
+Today, we noticed the eject feature in the Windows taskbar that allows you to quickly unmount USB flash drives.

-This isn’t breaking news.
-Simply a post about a feature you might not have noticed.
+This isn’t breaking news — just a quick post about a feature you may not have noticed.

 How to quickly eject a USB flash drive in Windows:

-Your list of connected devices will show up.
-Hover over the USB flash drive device you want to Eject and click it.
+A list of connected devices will appear.
+Hover over the USB flash drive you want to eject and click it.

 That’s it.
-Your USB flash drive is now ejected.
+Your USB flash drive is now safely ejected.

 Continue Reading